Mountain stages of the 2023 Tour de France

 Planning a holiday is always great fun but can also be quite time-consuming.
 As you research more and more you may find yourself with more questions than answers.
 We offer a range of services to assist people with planning their own cycling holiday to France, ranging from one-on-one calls to answer your questions to a full planning and itinerary service.
 You can find a rundown of the services we offer on our Travel Planner page.

 We first visited France for a cycling holiday in 2013 and returned numerous times before moving here permanently in 2021.
-Over the years we have traveled by plane, train and hire car with our bikes and learned lots of lessons about visiting France generally as well as traveling around with a bike.
+Over the years we have travelled by plane, train and hire car with our bikes and learned lots of lessons about visiting France generally as well as travelling around with a bike.
 We enjoy both road cycling and cycle touring and look forward to being able to help you plan that perfect trip.